 There are also a number of serious problems with his plan which we felt we had to highlight.

-- The number of diesel vehicles using roads in and around London does not equate to the levels of CO2 and NO2 being recorded.
+- is tinidazole available over the counter The number of diesel vehicles using roads in and around London does not equate to the levels of CO2 and NO2 being recorded.

 - Most of those vehicles are modern, and hence extremely clean and efficient so taxing the few older ones will make little difference to the overall emissions from vehicles and no difference at all to overall pollution levels.